Located on the tenth floor, the 2,100 seat concert hall features expertly designed acoustic performance. Image: Iwan Baan

 The Smart Space team analysed the flow of people through a virtual model of the venue, planning the location of stairways, ticket booths and the bar.
 Image: Iwan Baan

-Elbphilharmonie’s public plaza stands 37 m above ground level, and offers panoramic views across the city.
+Elbphilharmonie’s public plaza stands 37 metres above ground level, and offers panoramic views across the city.
 Image: Iwan Baan

 The iconic concert venue sits in the heart of Hamburg’s industrial quarter, overlooking the Elbe River.
 Image: Iwan Baan

-We were tasked with analysing how the space within the venue would be used, as well as how the movement of people around the building would impact on transport and access.
+When Smart Space, the BuroHappold people movement consultancy team, was enlisted to analyse people movement strategies for the venue, the project was already in the final stages of construction.
+Our role was to work with the existing spaces to develop a circulation plan.
+We were tasked with analysing how the space within the venue will be used, as well as how the movement of people around the building would impact on transport and access.

-We worked with the BuroHappold transport team, Hamburg city authorities, transport planners, event organisers and car park operators to conduct a comprehensive survey of pedestrian and vehicular movements on the existing site.
+To address congestion issues outside of the venue, we worked with BuroHappold’s transport team, Hamburg city authorities, transport planners, event organisers and car park operators to conduct a comprehensive survey of pedestrian and vehicular movements on the existing site.
 This study helped the client understand the impact of the operations of this new multi-function building on people and transport flows in the surrounding area.

 With its distinctive form finding its home on the Hamburg skyline, Elbphilharmonie is set to become a cultural icon for the city.
 The Smart Space team’s human-centred approach to design has helped to create an outstanding performance space with an exceptional audience experience.